peterhuszar/cv/index.md

 ---
 ## My Research

-I am focusing mostly on the question of how to integrate Unmanned Aerial Vehicles into the national airspace safely.
+I am focusing on the question of how to integrate Unmanned Aerial Vehicles into the national airspace safely.
 More specifically the problem of drone remote identification and the security aspects of wireless communication of drones.

 ### Publications